-10.2.1 Fire-extinguishing equipment shall include both automatic fire-extinguishing systems as primary protection and portable fire extinguishers as secondary backup.

-10.2.2 A placard shall be conspicuously placed near each extinguisher that states that the fire protection system shall be activated prior to using the fire extinguisher.

-10.2.2.1 The language and wording for the placard shall be approved by the authority having jurisdiction.
+- 10.2.1 Fire-extinguishing equipment shall include both automatic fire-extinguishing systems as primary protection and portable fire extinguishers as secondary backup. - 10.2.2 A placard shall be conspicuously placed near each extinguisher that states that the fire protection system shall be activated prior to using the fire extinguisher. - 10.2.2.1 The language and wording for the placard shall be approved by the authority having jurisdiction.

-10.2.3 Automatic fire-extinguishing systems shall comply with ANSI/UL 300 or other equivalent standards and shall be installed in accordance with the requirements of the listing.

-10.2.3.1 In existing systems, when changes in the cooking media, positioning, or replacement of cooking equipment occur, the fire-extinguishing system shall be made to comply with 10.2.3.

-10.2.4 Grease removal devices, hood exhaust plenums, exhaust ducts, and cooking equipment that are not addressed in ANSI/UL 300 or other equivalent test standards shall be protected with an automatic fire-extinguishing system(s) in accordance with the applicable NFPA standard(s), all local building and fire codes, and the fire extinguishing system's manufacturer's recommendations and shall be approved by the authority having jurisdiction.

-10.2.5 Automatic fire-extinguishing equipment provided as part of listed recirculating systems shall comply with ANSI/UL 710B.

-10.2.6 Automatic fire-extinguishing systems shall be installed in accordance with the terms of their listing, the manufacturer's instructions, and the following standards where applicable:

-- (1) NFPA 12

-- (2) NFPA 13

-- (3) NFPA 17

-- (4) NFPA 17A
+- 10.2.3 Automatic fire-extinguishing systems shall comply with ANSI/UL 300 or other equivalent standards and shall be installed in accordance with the requirements of the listing. - 10.2.3.1 In existing dry or wet chemical systems not in compliance with ANSI/UL 300, the fire-extinguishing system shall be made to comply with 10.2.3 when any of the following occurs: - (1) The cooking medium is changed from animal oils and fats to vegetable oils. - (2) The positioning of the cooking equipment is changed. - (3) Cooking equipment is replaced. - (4) The equipment is no longer supported by the manufacturer. - 10.2.3.2 Effective January 1, 2014, all existing fire-extinguishing systems shall meet the requirements of 10.2.3. - 10.2.4 Grease removal devices, hood exhaust plenums, exhaust ducts, and cooking equipment that are not addressed in ANSI/UL 300 or other equivalent test standards shall be protected with an automatic fire-extinguishing system(s) in accordance with the applicable NFPA standard(s), all local building and fire codes, and the fire extinguishing system's manufacturer's recommendations and shall be approved by the authority having jurisdiction. - 10.2.5 Automatic fire-extinguishing equipment provided as part of listed recirculating systems shall comply with ANSI/UL 710B. - 10.2.6 Automatic fire-extinguishing systems shall be installed in accordance with the terms of their listing, the manufacturer's instructions, and the following standards where applicable: - (1) NFPA 12 - (2) NFPA 13 - (3) NFPA 17 - (4) NFPA 17A - (5) NFPA 750